All About Naturopathic Medicine

 Typically, conventional medicine is most effective for acute conditions.

-However, if for example you’re taking antibiotics, you should then use probiotics to replenish your gut flora and support your digestive and immune systems.
+However, if, for example, you’re taking antibiotics, you should then use probiotics to replenish your gut flora and support your digestive and immune systems.

 It’s a great idea to have a team of professionals supporting your health, including a medical doctor and a naturopathic doctor, because the two can and should coexist.